Requirements and Legal Informationfor Newly Qualified Teachers (NQTs)

-To be eligible for induction registration and to apply to the Manchester NQT Talent Pool, you must:
+To be eligible to apply to the Manchester NQT Talent Pool

-1) Have Qualified Teacher Status (QTS) or be working towards this qualification i.e. you are in the final year of/due to finish your training and if applicable to you, you have passed the skills tests
+1. Have Qualified Teacher Status (QTS) or be working towards this qualification i.e. you are in the final year of/due to finish your training and if applicable to you, you have passed the skills tests

-You can view your official teacher record/status, obtain qualification dates and download proof of qualifications at anytime by visiting the UK Government Teacher Self Service portal
+You can view your official teacher record including current status, qualification dates and download proof of qualifications at anytime by visiting the UK Government Teacher Self Service portal

 Important note regarding QTLS and EYTS:

-Teachers who are working towards or have already been awarded Qualified Teacher Learning and Skills QTLS or Early Years Teacher Status EYTS are not considered to be NQTs and are therefore not eligible to apply to the NQT Talent Pool as you are exempt from the requirement to complete a statutory induction period.
+Teachers who are working towards or have already been awarded Qualified Teacher Learning and Skills (QTLS) or Early Years Teacher Status (EYTS) are not considered to be NQTs and therefore are not eligible to apply to the NQT Talent Pool.

-Manchester City Council, schools, colleges and other educational institutions are fully committed to safeguarding and promoting the welfare children and vulnerable adults and we expect all staff and volunteers to share the same commitment.
+Manchester Local Authority, schools, colleges and other educational institutions are fully committed to safeguarding and promoting the welfare children, younger learners and vulnerable adults and we expect all staff and volunteers to share the same commitment.
 All posts will be subject to enhanced DBS checks, satisfactory references & will be exempt from the provisions of the Rehabilitation of Offenders Act 1974 unless otherwise stated by the employing institution.